aliyun/terraform-provider-alibabacloudstack/website/docs/r/reserved_instance.html.markdown

 * `scope` - (Optional, ForceNew) Scope of the RI.
 Optional values: `Region`: region-level, `Zone`: zone-level.
 Default is `Region`.
 * `instance_type` - (Optional, ForceNew) Instance type of the RI.
 For more information, see [Instance type families](https://www.alibabacloud.com/help/doc-detail/25378.html).
 * `instance_amount` - (Optional, ForceNew) Number of instances allocated to an RI (An RI is a coupon that includes one or more allocated instances.).
-* `Period` - (Optional, ForceNew) Term of the RI.
+* `period` - (Optional, ForceNew) Term of the RI.
 Unit: years.
 Optional values: 1 and 3.
 * `period_unit` - (Optional, ForceNew) Term unit.
 Optional value: Year.
 * `resource_group_id` - (Optional, ForceNew) Resource group ID.
 * `description` - (Optional) Description of the RI.
 2 to 256 English or Chinese characters.
 It cannot start with http:// or https://.